Existence results in large-strain magnetoelasticity: Introduction

-Here, $W$ denotes a nonlinear, frame-indifferent, magnetostrictive energy density.
-The second term in \eqref{eqn:energy-E-0} is the so-called exchange energy, penalizing spatial changes of $\boldsymbol{m}$; $\alpha>0$ is the exchange constant.
+Here, $W$ denotes a nonlinear, frame-indifferent, magnetostrictive energy density {\MMM and the corresponding integral in \eqref{eqn:energy-E-0} represents the elastic energy}.
+The second term in \eqref{eqn:energy-E-0} is termed exchange energy, penalizing spatial changes of $\boldsymbol{m}$; $\alpha>0$ is the exchange constant.
 The third contribution in \eqref{eqn:energy-E-0} encodes the magnetostatic energy and favors divergence-free states of the magnetization; $\mu_0>0$ is the permeability of the vacuum.
-In particular, the stray-field potential $\zeta_{\boldsymbol{m}}\colon \R^3 \to \R$ is defined as a weak solution of the magnetostatic Maxwell equation \cite{brown2, difratta.muratov}:
+In particular, the stray-field potential $\zeta_{\boldsymbol{m}}\colon \R^3 \to \R$ is defined as a weak solution of the magnetostatic Maxwell equation \cite{brown,desimone.podioguidugli,james.kinderlehrer}:

+{\MMM The magnetoelastic energy functional usually includes additional terms, such as the anisotropy energy and the asymmetric exchange energy, also known as Dzyaloshinskii-Moriya Interaction (DMI) energy \cite{dzyaloshinsky,moriya}.
+For $\boldsymbol{q}=(\boldsymbol{y},\boldsymbol{m})$, these two terms are respectively given by

-Eventually, the possible lack of centrosymmetry in the crystalline structure of the material is accounted for by the last contribution in \eqref{eqn:energy-E-0}, describing bulk DMI exchange, in turn defined via the trace of the chirality tensor $\nabla \boldsymbol{m} \times \boldsymbol{m}$.
-Note that the sign of the constant $\kappa\in \mathbb{R}$ is not prescribed.
-According to its value, this energy term alone would be minimized by configurations satisfying $\curl\, \boldsymbol{m}=\pm \boldsymbol{m}$, or equivalently, $\pm\boldsymbol{m}=-\Delta \boldsymbol{m}$.
-Nevertheless, the sum of the symmetric and DMI exchange is optimized by helical fields $\boldsymbol{m}$ describing a rotation of constant frequency $\kappa$ orthogonal to one of the coordinate axes, and rotating clockwise or counter-clockwise according to the sign of $\kappa$ (see \cite{difratta.innenberger.praetorius, lund.muratov}).
-For simplicity, in this paper we will neglect the energy contributions due to crystalline anisotropy and to Zeeman energies \cite{brown2}, for they behave as continuous perturbations and could easily be included in our analysis without further mathematical difficulties.
+The first term takes into account the magnetocrystalline anisotropy; the function $\phi\colon \S^2\to\R$ is continuous and nonnegative, and vanishes only on a finite set of directions, the easy axis, along which magnetizations tend to align themselves spontaneously.
+The DMI energy is linked with the possible lack of centrosymmetry in the crystalline structure.} The sign of the parameter $\kappa\in \mathbb{R}$ is not prescribed.
+According to its value, this energy term alone would be minimized by configurations satisfying $\curl\, \boldsymbol{m}=\pm \boldsymbol{m}$, or equivalently, $\pm\boldsymbol{m}=-\Delta \boldsymbol{m}$. {\MMM Altogether}, the sum of the symmetric and DMI exchange is optimized by helical fields $\boldsymbol{m}$ describing a rotation of constant frequency $\kappa$ orthogonal to one of the coordinate axes, and rotating clockwise or counter-clockwise according to the sign of $\kappa$ \cite{davoli.difratta,lund.muratov,melcher}.

+{\MMM The two energy contributions in \eqref{eqn:energy-anisotropy-DMI} do not introduce additional mathematical challenges in our analysis as the corresponding functionals are continuous with respect to the topology considered.
+Therefore, these energy terms will be neglected and we will consider the magnetoelastic energy functional in \eqref{eqn:energy-E-0}.
+The same holds for applied loads which, in first instance, will also be neglected.
+These comprise applied body and surfaces forces and external magnetic fields.}